-0.0110 5.5 Trogress Toward Matcher Release and Operational Odpability Milestones Item Original Planned Achieved /Forecast Variance (Months) Notes Initial N Aateriel Release (IMR) Jul - Sep 13 Apr 14 7 1 Initial C Dperational Capability (IOC) Jul - Sep 13 Apr 14 7 1 Final N lateriel Release (FMR) Jul - Sep 16 Oct 17 13 2 Final O perational Capability (FOC) Apr - Jun 16 Nov 17 17 2 Notes 1 1 Equipment was delivered on schedule to IMR units in March 2013, however Capability Manager declaration of IMR and IOC was delayed by extended user acceptance of supporting documentation.
-2 2 The forecast dates are under review and will be clarified following consultation with the Capability Manager.
-The delay is attributed to rescheduling the Project Management Stakeholder Group meeting to determine the revised forecast dates.
-The magnitude of any further delays are yet to be determined
+Item Original Planned Achieved /Forecast Variance (Months) Notes Initial Materiel Release (IMR) Jul - Sep 13 Apr 14 7 1 Initial Operational Capability (IOC) Jul - Sep 13 Apr 14 7 1 Final Materiel Release (FMR) Jul - Sep 16 Nov 18 26 2 Final Operational Capability (FOC) Apr - Jun 16 Dec18 30 2

+- Equipment was delivered on schedule to IMR units in March 2013, however Capability Manager declaration of IMR and IOC was delayed by extended user acceptance of supporting documentation. - 2 The forecast dates have been reviewed following consultation with the Capability Manager.
+The delay is attributed to rescheduling the Project Management Stakeholder Group meeting to January 2018, achievement of Technical Certification in April 2018 and availability of key personnel.
+This is an administrative process and does not adversely affect capability.

+Note